 The story of the iconic winner of the greatest air race ever at a pivotal moment in aviation history has never been fully told, those of its stablemates even less so.
 Only five de Havilland DH 88 Comets were ever built.
-With one restored to flying condition and another on the way, the ever-growing community of enthusiasts have, bit by bit, been unearthing the astonishing truth.
-This 48-page book focuses on the new, the arcane, and the cultural heritage of perhaps the most beautiful aeroplanes ever made.
+With one restored to flying condition and another on the way, an ever-growing community of enthusiasts have, bit by bit, been rooting through their past and unearthing the astonishing truth.
+This 48-page book is the result of painstaking research over several years collating, expanding and analysing that body of knowledge.
+It focuses on the new, the arcane, and the cultural heritage of perhaps the most beautiful aeroplanes ever made.
 It is packed with facts and profusely illustrated with rare and informative photographs.

 Large format, 48 pages.
 Monochrome interior, colour illustrations on back cover.
 ISBN 9-781716-095429.